 Here’s another type of worksheet that project managers and HR managers can use.
 It is more bare-bones than the previous example but it still gets the job done.

 Change management project plan

-Mind maps like the one above are ideal not only in the planning phase of organizational transformation but during the project so that individual tasks or departmental goals can be split into manageable bites.
+Presentations are ideal in the planning phase of organizational transformation.
+But during the project, you may need a mind map, so that individual tasks or departmental goals can be split into manageable bites.

 Use this example during initial discussions and planning so you can be sure no major aspects fall through the cracks.
 Putting together a mind map plan like this can help you take a step back and see the big picture.

 Change management questionnaire templates